dimagi/commcare-hq/docs/migrations_in_practice.rst

 UI.
 Remember also that third party environments will have the management command run only once, on the second deploy (unless we announce this as a required maintenance operation), which would mean their data would have a gap in it.

-While this single-deploy option is tempting compared to waiting weeks to get out a multi-deploy migration, it’s really only suitable for specific situations like custom work and unreleased features, where we can be confident the drawbacks are insignificant.

 Best practices for data migrations in Python
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~